uri-library-data-services/iassist-preview/content/blog/iassist-2015-blog-post-data-librarian-minneapolis.md

-Reasons a secure data room was requested are essentially a) graduate students do not have their own space in which to work with sensitive data, and b) the supplier\'s request data only be provided with a consummate level of security provided.
+Reasons a secure data room was requested are essentially a) graduate students do not have their own space in which to work with sensitive data, and b) the supplier's request data only be provided with a consummate level of security provided.

 Researchers need help with restricted data: facilities to ensure data